cdoebler1/ILLO/README.md

 Meet ILLO, your AI-powered UFO companion that reacts to your world and evolves with you.
-ILLO listens, learns, and lights the surrounding space with mesmerizing animations that sync to music, respond to touch, and adapt to your environment.
+ILLO listens, learns, and lights the surrounding space with mesmerizing animations that sync to music, respond to touch, and adapt to your environment. **Proudly 3D printed with recycled PETG and Made in USA.**

 ## 🌟 Key Features